Singapore city's sunset view with a beautiful river in front.

 • Daytime Visits: A daytime ride is good for exploring Singapore’s architecture up close, with clear views of the surrounding islands and landmarks.

-• Weekends vs. weekdays: Weekdays are generally less crowded, allowing you to enjoy the experience without having to wait in long lines.
+• Weekends vs. weekdays: Weekdays are generally less crowded, allowing you to enjoy the experience without waiting in long lines.

-Weather also is a crucial factor.
-Singapore does have its occasional downpours, so checking the weather forecast before heading out is recommended.
+Weather is also a crucial factor.
+Singapore experiences occasional downpours, so it’s recommended that you check the weather forecast before heading out.

 Adventurous Activities in Singapore Near the Flyer

-Here’s a rundown of top Adventurous Activities in Singapore to do around the Singapore Flyer.
+Here’s a rundown of the top adventurous activities in Singapore around the Singapore Flyer.

 1. Marina Bay Sands SkyPark Observation Deck